radagva/Gengart/README.md

 ### Hi there 👋, I'm Angel Rada

+A little about me:

+- 🔭 I’m currently working on @Wearecapicua
+- 🌱 I’m currently learning AWS for Backops
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/angel-rada-78b503182/)
+- ⚡ Fun fact: I'm really proactive and a little obsessed, so everytime I get stuck into an issue I work on fixing something else, most of the time fixing something else helps me to find a fix for my original issue 😅

 <!--
 **Gengart/Gengart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.